pmem/rpma/THREAD_SAFETY.md

 ## NOT thread-safe API calls

-The following API calls of the librpma library are NOT thread-safe:
+Only one API call of the librpma library is NOT thread-safe:
 - rpma_utils_get_ibv_context

 ## Relationship of libibverbs and librdmacm